Arthur Montford

 Arthur Montford (25 May 1929 – 26 November 2014) was a Scottish Television sports journalist, best known for his 32-year tenure as the presenter of Scottish Television's Scotsport.
 Although he was most associated with football, he covered a number of other sports for ITV, notably golf.

 Early life

-Montford was raised in Greenock and was a lifelong supporter of local football club Greenock Morton.
+Montford was born on 25 May 1929 to the son of a journalist, Sid, who spent a long career at the Glasgow Evening News and Daily Record.
+He was raised in Greenock and educated at Greenock Academy after the family moved there from Glasgow.
+Greenock and the Academy itself gave him a lifelong love of the town's club Morton F.C. and his friend from schooldays, Douglas Rae, owned the club later on in Montford's lifetime.
+Whilst at school, he was one of a band of rebels who tried — unsuccessfully — to introduce football to the rugby-playing school.